R. Sasikumar

-Ramu Sasikumar, or R. Sasikumar for short, is a retired Singaporean footballer.
-He is known for scoring the winning and solitary goal for Singapore in the 1998 AFF Championship Final which secures Singapore first ever continental title.
+Sasikumar s/o Ramu (born 5 March 1975) is a retired Singaporean footballer known for scoring the solitary goal to win his country the 1998 AFF Championship.
 He currently manages the Red Card Group, a sports marketing firm.

 Playing career

 Sasikumar became famous after the final of the 1998 AFF Championship, when Singapore played against hosts Vietnam.
-In the 70th minute, he scored a goal with his shoulder, which was dubbed the "Shoulder of God", which won the Lions their first ever international title and breaking Vietnamese hearts.

-In 2000, Sasikumar retired from international football after Singapore exited the 2000 AFF Championship from the group stage.
+In the 70th minute, he scored a goal with his shoulder, which was dubbed the "Shoulder of God", which won the Lions their first ever international title.
+He retired from international football after Singapore exited the 2000 AFF Championship from the group stage.